Fire Coverage Under Condo Insurance Explained

 5 minute read

-• Fires in condominium units are a somewhat higher risk than detached homes in terms of spread or impact, because units share walls, floors, ceilings, and common systems.
+• Fires in condominium units pose a higher risk of spread or impact than in detached homes because units share walls, floors, ceilings, and common systems.

 What Exactly Does Your Condo Insurance Cover in a Fire?